dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

 * README.md: this file

 ##Compile & Run Environment
-The below environment is tested.
+The below environment has been tested.
 * Operating System: Ubuntu 12.04
 * g++ version: 4.6.3